jmacias/jmacias.github.com/_posts/2013-12-18-Release-it.md

 published: true
 ---

-["Release It"][Release-it] by Michel Nigard has been forever in my to-read list, not until now I need it the most.
+["Release It"][Release-it] by Michael Nygard has been forever in my to-read list, not until now I need it the most.
 With DevOps methodology rising, I ended up more involved with the support of a production system that I also help develop.
 In that moment the Book was a mandatory read for me.

 ## What they do not teach in school.